lmorchard/blog.decafbad.com/_posts/2009-07-15-html5-drag-and-drop.markdown

                 <a target="_new" href="http://icant.co.uk/sandbox/eventdelegation/">the technique of Event Delegation</a>.
             </p><p>
                 What's that?
-Well, imagine you have a list of 1000 list itemsâ€”as part of a deeply-nested outline document, for instance.
+Well, imagine you have a list of 1000 list items—as part of a deeply-nested outline document, for instance.
 Rather than needing to attach listeners or otherwise fiddle with all 1000 items, simply attach a listener to the parent node (eg. the